 "to protect the health and safety of people and to protect the environment by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with GMOs”

-The initial phase of consultation is currently underway to gather views and information on issues to be considered as part of the 2017 Review.
-This is only one of a number of opportunities for stakeholders to participate in, and contribute to, a final report to be agreed and implemented by all governments through the LGFGT.
+Consultation is currently underway and there are a number of opportunities for stakeholders to participate in, and contribute to, a final report to be agreed and implemented by all governments through the LGFGT.

 Terms of Reference of the Review

 PDF version: Terms of Reference of the Review (PDF 62 KB)